-The site of the May 17th tour is a habitat restoration project that is part of a 1,200-acre multi-ownership area of intact, native habitats including wet and upland prairie, oak woodland and savanna, riparian forest, and wetland.
+The site of the May 17th tour is a habitat restoration project is part of a 1,200-acre multi-ownership area of intact, native habitats including wet and upland prairie, oak woodland and savanna, riparian forest, and wetland.
 There are also vernal pools and remnants of the historic Coyote Creek channel.
-Prior to colonization and the forcible removal of Indigenous people from the landscape, the Kalapuyan people tended oak and prairie through the use of fire.
-Now these habitats are some of the rarest in the Willamette Valley.
-Today, these connected properties include the Bureau of Land Management, U.S. Army Corps of Engineers, McKenzie River Trust, and three families.
-LTWC has projects with each of the three private landowners.
+For over 10,000 years the Kalapuyan people tended oak and prairie through the use of fire.
+Now these habitats are some of the rarest in the Willamette Valley and are stewarded by local agencies and passionate landowners.
+The properties connected to this site include the Bureau of Land Management, U.S. Army Corps of Engineers, McKenzie River Trust, and three families with which LTWC has worked closely.

 One family is the Johnsons, and since 2000, LTWC has worked alongside them to enhance and restore habitat structure and species diversity through multiple project phases.
 The site harbors numerous upland and wetland plants, including extensive camas in the spring and the rare Bradshaw's lomatium, the latter of which was recently downgraded under the Endangered Species Act as an example of a recent conservation success story.
 The site is also rich in bird life and supports a number of raptors, waterfowl, songbirds, and oak-prairie-adapted species.
 The vernal pools and wetlands support northern red-legged frog and western pond turtle, and there's even a resident herd of elk!
+We're grateful to the Johnsons for their ongoing stewardship and their generosity of spirit to share this special place during this tour.

-Meet our Woodland Walk Leader!
-Rick Ahrens grew up in a birding family in Ohio and moved to Oregon in 1981, where he has been a volunteer naturalist with several local non-profits.
+Meet the Walk Leader: Rick Ahrens grew up in a birding family in Ohio and moved to Oregon in 1981, where he has been a volunteer naturalist with several local non-profits.
 He has been involved with the West Eugene Wetlands for over two decades, with a particular interest in insects and wetland ecology.